SECTION 6 - PLAYERS

 or at such other date and time as the Board shall determine in accordance with Regulation 42.4.

-the Summer Transfer Window (for Temporary Loan Transfers) and/or Winter Transfer Window are scheduled to end other than on a Normal Working Day; and/or
+42.4.1 the Summer Transfer Window for League One and Two Clubs and/or Winter Transfer Window are scheduled to end other than on a Normal Working Day; and/or

 then the Board shall also have the discretion to amend the time and/or date upon which the applicable Transfer Window(s) shall be deemed to end.